commtech/fscc-windows/README.md

 | | `FSCC_GET_APPEND_STATUS`     | |

 ##### Status Bytes
 Getting the frame status has now been designed to be configurable.
 When using the 1.x driver, you will always have the frame status appended to your data on a read.
-When using the 2.x driver, this can be toggled and defaults to not appending the status to the data.
+When using the 3.x driver, this can be toggled and defaults to not appending the status to the data.

-All of the 2.2.X releases will not break API compatability.
-If a function in the 2.2.X series returns an incorrect value, it can be fixed to return the correct value in a later release.

-When and if we switch to a 2.3 release there will only be minor API changes.

 ##### I need to run software using the older API.
 How do I revert back to the 1.X driver?
 Start by uninstalling all of the entries in the 'Device Manager'.